Skip to primary navigation Skip to content Skip to footer

 The Great Barrier Reef is a World Heritage Listed Marine Park and one of the Natural Wonders of the World.
 We are lucky to be permitted to operate our tours in this majestic place.

-We will guide you to ensure that your impact, while walking, swimming or snorkelling while on board with us, creates minimum damage to the natural environment.
+We will guide you to ensure that your impact, while walking, swimming or snorkelling, creates minimal damage to the natural environment.
 You can help while on board by using reef safe sunscreen and ensuring that any of your waste goes securely into the bins provided.

 graphical user interface